Dr. Neil Osborne

-As the AECC University College Clinical Director Neil is passionate about mentoring clinical students and involving them in various partnerships that he has forged.
+As Senior Lecturer in Clinical Management, Neil is passionate about mentoring clinical students and involving them in various partnerships that he has forged.
 Over recent years this has included working in local GP surgery's providing advice and exercises; working with the Physiotherapists and medical team at AFC Bournemouth, and taking students to Red Bull F1 racing team.

-Neil Osborne is AECC University College's Chiropractic Clinic Director.
+Dr. Neil Osborne is AECC University College's Senior Lecturer in Clinical Management.
 He graduated from AECC University College in 1991 with a distinction and the prize for best clinical performance.
 He has a PhD in rehabilitation of the spine, the culmination of a long journey in post-graduate education which began in Prague in the 1990s under the tutelage of Professors Karel Lewit and Valdamir Janda.
 He is interested in research and has published various scientific papers.
 He has supervised at all university levels – BSc, MSc and PhD - and his academic portfolio includes the role of Course leader for one of the University College’s MSc courses and writing BSc (Hons) Exercise Science & Rehabilitation for Bournemouth University.

-As the AECC University College Clinical Director, he has been passionate about involving his students in both mainstream spinal care in the NHS, and within specific areas of clinical research.
+As the Senior Lecturer in Clinical Management, Neil has been passionate about involving his students in both mainstream spinal care in the NHS, and within specific areas of clinical research.
 He has been working in a triage service for a local GPs in a hospital setting for over six years and enjoys bringing students into this very different experience.

 Areas of Interest